opensafely-core/airlock/docs/reviewing.md

 * **Reject** — output is not currently acceptable for release.

 !!!warning "Retrictions for authors"
-    Airlock does not permit users to approve or reject files that are part of release requests they created themselves.
+    Airlock does not permit users to approve or request changes to files that are part of release requests they created themselves.

 ## Viewing release requests on Airlock